oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

   Re1 Co1 Re2 Co2 ....
 Re311 Co311 (311 becouse it was decleared at PEAKSAMPLESTOSAVE, then the following peak) Re1 Co1 ...

-  Find in others how to read/plot it.
+  Find in others directory how to read/plot it.

 -Times: